utsavchaudharygithub/Amazon_Vine_Analysis/README.md

 <img width="839" alt="Screen Shot 2022-02-28 at 9 55 28 PM" src="https://user-images.githubusercontent.com/91306158/156113413-9bd3200b-6f6f-4094-a5ed-06ed1cc18d43.png">

 Total no-Vine number is 40471.
-Total 5 stars vine number is 15663.
+Total 5 stars non paid vine number is 15663.
 Percentages of 5 stars reviews is ~38.7%
 <img width="840" alt="Screen Shot 2022-02-28 at 9 55 36 PM" src="https://user-images.githubusercontent.com/91306158/156113580-53c64cb1-0529-4253-a3c1-41b825546154.png">

 Total number of vines is 40565
 <img width="409" alt="Screen Shot 2022-02-28 at 9 55 43 PM" src="https://user-images.githubusercontent.com/91306158/156113784-940d5b2f-01aa-4f5d-9904-27bf5a25c523.png">

+# summary:
+We can see that there is significant difference between vine and no vine reviews which are 51% and 39%, which shows that vine members are bias.
+We could have more statistical analysis like mean, med, mode to come up with better result.